theblackcat102/theblackcat102.github.io/_posts/2023-06-22-short-writeup-on-unpopular-opinions-on-ai.md

 (Canceling my grammarly subscription and hello ChatGPT Plus)

-Just a little bit of context, Peak last founding company was Moji, basically they could generate a knowledge graph from a pool of corpus and achieve a near realtime update of the knowledge graph of a world.
-Solving this requires a lot of NLU technique such as intent understanding, open information extraction, relation extraction etc. But as in June 2023, I could do all the same thing with a single prompt using GPT-4 and simply parsed the knowledge graph from the model response.
+Just a little bit of context, Peak last founding company was Moji, basically they could generate a knowledge graph from a pool of corpus and achieve a near realtime update of the knowledge graph.
+Solving this requires a lot of NLU technique such as intent understanding, open information extraction, relation extraction etc back when solving NLP or NLU requires a dedicated model design.
+But as in June 2023, I could do all the same thing with a single prompt using GPT-4 and simply parsed the knowledge graph from the model response.
+Any prompt engineer could overtake any NLU based service as long as money is not an object.

 [Here's one way to do it](https://neo4j.com/developer-blog/chatgpt-4-knowledge-graph-from-video-transcripts/)